Iraq Torturer Loses Recount Because of “Not Enough Stolen Votes”

 Visit Gordon Duff's YouTube Channel

-Posted by Gordon Duff on 8:46 pm, With 0 Reads, Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on November 20, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.